nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1: User wants to get a list of recipes that can be made with the current list of ingredients.
 User calls `recipe possible`.

-Step 2: `RecipePossibleCommand` executes by retrieving the `RecipeList` and `IngredientList` of `MealCompanionSession`.
+Step 2: `RecipePossibleCommand` executes by retrieving the `RecipeList`,`IngredientList` and `Arraylist of Allergens` of `MealCompanionSession`.

 Step 3: Every `Recipe` in `RecipeList` is checked against all `Ingredient` in `IngredientList` to see if it can be made.

-Step 4: `Recipe` that can be made are outputted.
+Step 4: `Recipe` that can be made are returned from getPossibleRecipes function.

 The following sequence diagram shows how the Recipe Possible Command works: